cedadev/jasmin-help-hugo-hinode/content/docs/data-transfer/transfers-from-archer2.md

 all of which interact with the same underlying service.

-NCAS-CMS users should note that work is currently underway to adopt Globus as a drop-in replacement for certificate-based gridftp in Rose suites currently in use for automating processing and transferring to JASMIN.
+NCAS-CMS users should note that work is currently underway to adopt Globus as a drop-in replacement for certificate-based gridftp in Cylc workflows currently in use for automating processing and transferring to JASMIN.

 ## 2nd choice method: Basic SSH transfer